noxdafox/pebble/doc/index.rst

    The *name* parameter let you define the thread name.

-   The *daemon* parameter switches between daemon and non-daemeon threads.
+   The *daemon* parameter switches between daemon and non-daemon threads.

 `Pebble Module`